Skip to main content

 Frequently asked — therapy in Sweetwater, Texas

-Can I see a therapist by video from Sweetwater?
+Where can I see a licensed therapist near Sweetwater?

 What if I'm in a mental health crisis in Sweetwater?